GetStream/flutter-instagram-clone/README.md

 ## Tutorials
 If you'd like to learn more about this project and how the code is structured, take a look at the companion blog and video.

-TODO: mention the fixed branch for code and video.

 ### Blog Post
 - [Article](https://getstream.io/blog/instagram-clone-flutter/) detailing a step-by-step guide for this project.